Thursday, December 12, 2024

 Or many other challenges faced every day by residents trying to adjust and adhere to schedules while they cope with limitations and deterioration.

 Table Service isn't just one to one, it's one at a time and each person is asked what they want but no "written orders" are taken so the server heads back to "adjust" the order and wait to have it ladled out.
-She/he then walks slowly over to the person and delivers it and moves on to the next person.
+She/he then walks slowly over to the person and delivers it and moves on.

 Fast food we may not want it to be but faster service would be easier on the residents who often wait over an hour before their turn to be served.